-Application Layers structure supports you in a better conceptual decoupling and not always represent a bootstraped Application.
+Application Layers structure supports you in a better conceptual decoupling and not always represent a bootstrapped Application.

 See Programming Concepts to learn about the Spryker building blocks contained in each of the Application Layers.

-Following the separation between front-end and back-end, one of the main concepts in Spryker is the separation of data between the front-end and back-end.
-As in any e-commerce shop system, there are always tons of data to persist and usually with relations between different data entities, e.g., orders with products and customers.
+Following the separation between frontend and backend, one of the main concepts in Spryker is the separation of data between the frontend and backend.
+As in any e-commerce shop system, there are always tons of data to persist and usually with relations between different data entities, for example, orders with products and customers.
 For managing such data relations, a relational database is needed.
-The back-end manages your shop’s data and its relations; thus it comes with a relational database.
+The backend manages your shop’s data and its relations; thus it comes with a relational database.

-The front-end application(s) require denormalized data in order to quickly be able to present them for the end users.
-By concept, the necessary data is pre-aggregated, denormalized, and stored in key-value storage which can be quickly accessed by any Storefront application.
+Frontend applications require de-normalized data in order to quickly be able to present them to the end users.
+By concept, the necessary data is pre-aggregated, de-normalized, and stored in key-value storage which can be quickly accessed by any Storefront application.

 Search is an essential part of e-commerce shops.
 Spryker provides the most common in-shop search functionalities by utilizing and connecting to search engine technologies.

-Spryker uses Elasticsearch by default, but it’s also possible replace it with other search engine technologies.
+Spryker uses Elasticsearch by default, but you also can replace it with other search engine technologies.

 Where to go from here?